Warm-ups

 Since this was just a warm-up I had no real plan for it.
 Some days I would do ladders, some days pyramids.
 But my constantly progressive thinking mind couldn’t leave well enough alone!
 I tried to start the pyramid/ladder one rung higher every time, and thus end higher.
 So 2,3,4… 3,4,5.
 When the reps got that high I decided to do double jumps: 2,4,6… 3,5,7.

 At that point I was getting real comfortable with the weight and decided it was time to put some more plates on the bar.
 I reverted back to 1,2,3… But again started the rung one higher every session.
-Once again I get to the higherish rep ranges and add weight.
+Once again I got to the higherish rep ranges and added weight.

 Remember that in my mind this is still a warm-up!
-I’m still doing a full session after and improving those lifts.
+I’m still doing a full session afterwards and improving those lifts.
 And I'm doing this literally every training session.

 I finally got the gist that it wasn't much of a warm-up anymore when I realized I was doing singles and doubles with close to my max.
 That’s when I dropped it.
 Very nice way to train actually.
 I don’t know if it was good or not that I added so much weight but at least I got stronger.